Optimal Thinning of MCMC Output: Introduction

 Here $\lfloor r \rfloor$ denotes the integer part of $r$.
 This corresponds to a set of indices $\pi$ in \eqref{eq: subset estimator} that discards the burn-in states and retains only every $t^{\text{th}}$ iteration from the remainder of the MCMC output.
 It includes the case where no states are removed when $b =0$ and $t=1$.
 Despite their widespread usage, the interplay between the Markov chain sample path and the heuristics used to select $b$ and $t$ is not widely appreciated.
 In general it is unclear how much bias may be introduced by employing a post-processing heuristic that is itself based on the MCMC output.
 Indeed, even the basic question of when the post-processed estimator in \eqref{eq: std post process} is consistent when $b$ and $t$ are chosen based on the MCMC output appears not to have been studied.

-In this paper we propose a novel method, called \verb+Stein Thinning+, that selects an index set $\pi$, of specified cardinality $m$, such that the associated empirical approximation is close to optimal.
+In this paper we propose a novel method, called \verb+Stein Thinning+, that selects an index set $\pi$, of specified cardinality $m$, such that the associated discrete approximation in \eqref{eq: subset estimator} is close to optimal among all approximations supported on the MCMC output.
 The method is designed to ensure that \eqref{eq: subset estimator} is a consistent approximation of $P$.
 This includes situations when the Markov chain on which it is based is not $P$-invariant, but we do of course require that the regions of high probability under $P$ are explored.
 To achieve this we adopt a kernel Stein discrepancy as our optimality criterion.
 The minimisation of kernel Stein discrepancy is performed using a greedy sequential algorithm and the main contribution of our theoretical analysis is to study the interplay of the greedy algorithm with the randomness inherent to the MCMC output.
 The proposed \verb+Stein Thinning+ method is simple (see \Cref{alg: the method}), applicable to most problems where gradients of the log-posterior density can be computed, and implemented as convenient \verb+Python+ and \verb+MATLAB+ packages that require no additional user input other than the number $m$ of states to be selected (see \Cref{subsec: software}).